johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2022-03-06-swashbuckle-inheritance-multiple-return-types/index.md

 hide_table_of_contents: false
 ---

 For API endpoints that return multiple types, you can use inheritance with Swashbuckle to get create a Swagger / Open API definition featuring the variety of available types.
 Serving all these types is not the default behaviour.
-This post shows you how opt in.
+This post shows you how to opt in.

 ![title image reading "Swashbuckle and inheritance: Give.
 Me.
 The.
 Types" with Sid Swashbuckle the Pirate and Open API logos](title-image.png)